Batmanabcdefg/AbaqusTraining/01_Lesson/readme.tex.md

 ### Loads

-We specify the pressure load of $0.13$ on the surface <em> TopSurf </em> defined earlier.
+We specify the pressure load of $p = 0.13$ on the surface <em> TopSurf </em> defined earlier.
 Positive pressure is in the direction opposite to the surface normal.

 	*DSLOAD
 	TopSurf,P,0.13